-8.1.3 Possible effects to the eyes
+Possible effects to the eyes

-Long-term exposure to UV light can produce cataracts in some persons.

-Visible light from welding processes is very bright and can overwhelm the ability of the iris of the eye to close sufficiently and rapidly enough to limit the brightness of the light reaching the retina.
-The result is that the light is temporarily blinding and fatiguing to the eye.

-A serious concern is the "blue light hazard" which is the temporary or permanent scarring of the retina due to its sensitivity to blue light, around 440 nm wavelength.
-Blindness may result.

-Exposure to infrared light can heat the lens of the eye and produce cataracts over the long term.
+- Long-term exposure to UV light can produce cataracts in some persons. - Visible light from welding processes is very bright and can overwhelm the ability of the iris of the eye to close sufficiently and rapidly enough to limit the brightness of the light reaching the retina.
+The result is that the light is temporarily blinding and fatiguing to the eye. - A serious concern is the "blue light hazard" which is the temporary or permanent scarring of the retina due to its sensitivity to blue light, around 440 nm wavelength.
+Blindness may result. - Exposure to infrared light can heat the lens of the eye and produce cataracts over a long term.

-8.1.4 Skin hazards associated with welding and radiation
+Skin hazards associated with welding and radiation